Financial Elder Abuse

 • Use the First Responder Checklist to document whether there have been any missing funds, sudden changes in a will, or new credit card applications.
 Also make note of the victim’s overall level of independence and functioning.

-• Collect Power of Attorney (POA) documents for finances and any other relevant financial documents available on-scene.
+• Review the Evidence Collection Checklist for important information to gather, such as collecting Power of Attorney (POA) documents for finances and any other relevant financial documents